MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-685-William-D-Ford-Federal-Direct-Loan-Program/subpart-B-Borrower-Provisions/section-685.214.md

 (6) If the Secretary determines that a borrower who requests a discharge meets the qualifications for a discharge, the Secretary notifies the borrower in writing of that determination.

-(7) If the Secretary determines that a borrower who requests a discharge does not meet the qualifications for a discharge, the Secretary notifies that borrower in writing of that determination and the reasons for the determination.
+(7) If the Secretary determines that a borrower who requests a discharge does not meet the qualifications for a discharge, the Secretary notifies the borrower in writing of that determination and the reasons for the determination.

 (h) *Exceptional circumstances.* For purposes of this section, exceptional circumstances include, but are not limited to—